GSA/digitalgov.gov/content/news/2015/04/2015-04-14-live-blogging-the-analytics-dashboard-on-tax-day.md

 ### Fun Facts:

   * We&#8217;re starting to see less traffic per hour than we did yesterday at this same time.
   * Let us know other events that you&#8217;d like to follow in the future.
 Remember that [analytics.usa.gov](https://analytics.usa.gov) always displays the pulse of federal public web users.
-It&#8217;s addicting.

 _-gk, Digital Government, GSA_